alexch/codelikethis/public/lessons/agile_development/inceptions.md

   (for Story Mapping but really for any planning or retro game)

 *  Stay impartial
+*  Assign a Timekeeper and a Scribe (so you can focus on the meeting, not the logistics)
 *  Try to ask questions, not make statements
 *  After asking a question, count to ten! someone else will fill the silence
 *  Ask clarifying questions, even if you know the answer